Iamtsquare07/content-protector-plugin-for-wp/README.md

 # content-protector-plugin-for-wp
-This is a wordpress plugin that allow users to protect their content against copy cats.
-It can stop the user from copy the text, right clicking on the page and also stops text highlighting.
+This is a WordPress plugin that allows users to protect their content against copycats.
+It can stop the user from copying the text, right-clicking on the page, and also stop text highlighting.

-== Description ==
+## Description
 Son content guard is a powerful yet user-friendly plugin designed to safeguard your valuable website content from unauthorized copying and plagiarism.
 With this plugin, you can easily protect your texts, images, and other media elements from being copied, ensuring the integrity of your intellectual property.
 The plugin employs advanced JavaScript-based and php-level protection techniques that deter casual content theft.
 Whenever a user attempts to copy any protected content, Son Secure Content Guard promptly triggers an alert, notifying them that copying is strictly prohibited.
 This not only discourages potential content thieves but also raises awareness about the importance of respecting copyright and intellectual property rights.

-** Key Features **
+## Key Features
 <ul>
 <li>Effortless Protection: Son Secure Content Guard offers a seamless experience for website owners with its simple setup and activation process.
 You can quickly enable content protection across your entire website with just a few clicks.
 </li>